machakann/vim-textobj-delimited/README.md

 The textobject plugin to do well with each delimited parts of string.

 # Brief explanation
 This textobject provides the keymappings to select a part of a delimited string. `id`, `ad`, `iD`, `aD` is used in default.
-Please refer following examples and doc/textobj-delimited.txt.
+Please see following examples and doc/textobj-delimited.txt.

 # Examples
 ```